Week 3 Assignments - Computer Controlled Cutting

 number of repetitions every2 * unitwidth

-. - With the base piece and notches created, a boolen difference is used to create the final parametric piece.
+. - With the base piece and notches created, a boolen difference between the notch pattern and the rectangular piece is used to create the final parametric piece.

 Press-Fit Construction Kit